majtom2grndctrl/deeper-details/README.md

 ### Slots
 If you need more flexibility to style the buttons, you can replace them with your own, using slots!
+* Default slot: The content to be expanded/collapsed
-* *toggler-button*: Slot for the button that toggles the content visibility.
+* *expand-button*: Custom element for the expand button
-* *close-button*: Slot for the button that hides the content.
+* *hide-button*: Custom element for the hide button

 Example:
 ```html